vishalpawarR/css-grid/README.md

 - This creates 10px of empty space between all of our columns.

 - Give the columns in the grid a `20px` gap.

+## 6 - Create a Row Gap using grid-row-gap :

+- You can add a gap in between the rows of a grid using `grid-row-gap` in the same way that you added a gap in between columns in the previous challenge.

+Create a gap for the rows that is `5px` tall.